brson/the-end-of-unsafety/script.md

 for 2017 is almost entirely about clearing the way for production users.

-Another major system advantage we have built into Rust is the design of its library ecosystem, and the separation between the language and the libraries.
+Another major systemic advantage we have built into Rust is the design of its library ecosystem, and the separation between the language and the libraries.
 Rust is quite modular, with much of its capabilities being provided by libraries.
 For example, Rust knows nothing about